On SYZ mirrors of Hirzebruch surfaces: Introduction

-For $k\geq 3$, the surface $\F_k$ contains a holomorphic sphere of negative Chern number (the exceptional section), thereby allowing the existence of Maslov index $0$ stable discs.
+For $k\geq 3$, the surface $\F_k$ contains a holomorphic sphere of negative Chern number (the exceptional section $S_{-k}$), thereby allowing the existence of Maslov index $0$ stable discs.
 These stable discs will be the union of a disc of positive Maslov index and a collection of spheres, containing the sphere with negative Chern number.

 Some of these index $0$ stable discs can be made regular (in the sense that the corresponding moduli space is regular) possibly after a perturbation of the complex structure of $\F_k$.
 In this way, we can observe the occurrence of the wall-crossing phenomenon, where the walls consist of Lagrangian tori that bound these index $0$ stable discs (\cite[\S 3]{DA07}).
 In this case, the mirror space will be a suitable gluing of various regions delimited by the walls, instead of $(\Lambda^*)^2$ simply as before.
+This will provide examples (for instance Theorem \ref{thm 1.1} below) in which the walls arise from holomorphic spheres with negative Chern number, rather than from singular Lagrangian torus fibers.

-In general, the appearance of the walls depends on the actual choice of the perturbation of complex structure, and so do the mirror space and the superpotential.
+In general, the appearance of the walls depends on the chosen perturbation of the complex structure, and so do the resulting mirror space and superpotential.
+This dependence ultimately reflects the fact that open Gromov-Witten invariants vary with the regularizing perturbation, in contrast to their closed counterparts.

 In Section $2$, we illustrate this phenomenon using the example of the third Hirzebruch surface $\F_3$.
 We prove the following.
 (Let $A = \omega(S_{-3}+F)$ and $B=\omega(F)$.)

 \begin{theorem} With a generic perturbation of the complex structure on $\F_3$, the SYZ mirror of $\F_3$ is the Landau-Ginzburg model $(\F_3^\vee,W)$, where the mirror space The superpotential $W:\F_3^\vee\to\Lambda$ restricts to on the $(x,y)$-coordinate chart, where $(x,y)=(v^{-1},w^{-1})\in(\Lambda^*)^2$.
 Analogously, $W$ restricts to on the $(x',y')$-coordinate chart, where $(x',y')=(u,w^{-1})\in(\Lambda^*)^2$.